coq/coq/doc/sphinx/proof-engine/tactics.rst

    :g:`U` [2]_.
 The subgoal :g:`U` comes first in the list of subgoals remaining to prove.

-.. exn:: Not a proposition or a type
+.. exn:: Not a proposition or a type.

    Arises when the argument form is neither of type :g:`Prop`, :g:`Set` nor :g:`Type`.